 They’d like to, but the car sale takes long enough and they aren’t completely sure how or when to bring it up.
 Sometimes they pitch it to their customer, and accessories gain a little traction.
 Initial excitement carries you through a quarter, until OE goals take precedence.
 Accessories fall by the wayside at the first obstacle.
 A year later, you realize you’ve been paying for a system that’s vastly underused.
 You may have stumbled over some accessory revenue along the way.
 If this sounds familiar, it’s because it happens all the time.

-August is accessory month, here at Insignia Group!
-To celebrate our favorite topic, new customers can sign up for the Guided Development Program for a shockingly low price this month.
-That's one fixed monthly price that’s low enough to make our CEO David Stringer cry.
+New customers can see our program in action and start their journey to our Million Dollar Club today.
 The numbers don’t lie.
 If you’re serious about adding profit to every car sale, then working with an expert is the only way to make a splash.